-Thinking of training to be a Social Worker commencing 2022?
+Thinking of training to be a Social Worker commencing 2023?
 Let us help you!
-We are running our virtual Social Work Information Evening in October 2021.
+We are running our Social Work Information Evening on Wednesday 5 October 2022 at 6pm.

 We will answer your questions and explain the Social Work application process, the course content, how it is delivered and share top tips for interview preparation.
 You will hear from our research-active teaching staff, current students and recent graduates.
 Information will also be provided on student finance, disability services, peer mentors and the NI Social Care Council.